 Annex B includes a discussion and listing of the applications and typical uses for each of 10 representative vertical accuracy classes.
-Tables B.6 and B.7 in Annex B provides vertical accuracy examples and other quality criteria for digital elevation data for those classes.
+Tables B.6 and B.7 in Annex B provide vertical accuracy examples and other quality criteria for digital elevation data for those classes.

 Although this standard defines the vertical accuracy independent from the contour interval measure, appropriate contour intervals are given in Table B.7 so that users can easily see the contour intervals that could be legitimately mapped from digital elevation data with the RMSEz values stated.
 In all cases demonstrated in Table B.7, the appropriate contour interval is three times larger than the RMSEz value, consistent with ASPRS’ 1990 standard.

 The Non-vegetated Vertical Accuracy (NVA), the vertical accuracy at the 95% confidence level in non-vegetated terrain, is approximated by multiplying the RMSEz by 1.9600.
-This includes survey check points located in traditional open terrain (bare soil, sand, rocks, and short grass) and urban terrain (asphalt and concrete surfaces).
+This calculation includes survey check points located in traditional open terrain (bare soil, sand, rocks, and short grass) and urban terrain (asphalt and concrete surfaces).
 The NVA, based on an RMSEz multiplier, should be used only in non-vegetated terrain where elevation errors typically follow a normal error distribution.
 RMSEz-based statistics should not be used to estimate vertical accuracy in vegetated terrain or where elevation errors often do not follow a normal distribution.

-The Vegetated Vertical Accuracy (VVA), an estimate of vertical accuracy at the 95% confidence level in vegetated terrain, is computed as the 95th percentile of the absolute value of vertical errors in all vegetated land cover categories combined.
-This includes tall weeds and crops, brush lands, and fully forested areas.
+The Vegetated Vertical Accuracy (VVA), an estimate of vertical accuracy at the 95% confidence level in vegetated terrain, is computed as the 95th percentile of the absolute value of vertical errors in all vegetated land cover categories combined, including tall weeds and crops, brush lands, and fully forested areas.
 For all vertical accuracy classes, the VVA is 3.0 times the RMSEz.

 Both the RMSEz and 95th percentile methodologies specified above are currently widely accepted in standard practice and have been proven to work well for typical elevation data sets derived from current technologies.
 However, both methodologies have limitations, particularly when the number of check points is small.
-As they are developed and accepted, more robust statistical methods will be added as new Annexes to supplement and/or supersede these existing methodologies.
+As more robust statistical methods are developed and accepted, they will be added as new Annexes to supplement and/or supersede these existing methodologies.

 7.10 Horizontal accuracy requirements for elevation data